Bartholomew Gedney

-Bartholomew Gedney (June 14, 1640 – February 28, 1698) was a merchant, physician, military officer, and native of Salem, Massachusetts.
+Bartholomew Gedney (June 14, 1640 – February 28, 1698) was a merchant, physician, military officer, and native of Salem, Massachusetts Bay Colony.
 He is best known as one of the magistrates in the Salem witchcraft trials.

 Life

 Bartholomew Gedney was born in Salem in the Massachusetts Bay Colony.
 His father, John Gedney, was one of Salem's founders and leading citizens, and Bartholomew followed in his father's footsteps.
 He served as a selectman of the town, and was involved in the local militia, rising to the rank of colonel.
 He was offered command of an expedition against Port Royal, Acadia, in 1690, but refused.

 In 1674, while a resident of Yarmouth, Maine, he went into business with Englishman Henry Sayward.
 They built the town's first grist mill at the First Falls.
 He also built two sawmills.